Skip to Main Content

 Education

-• University of Connecticut School of Law, J.D., High Honors, 2020; Connecticut Law Review, Assistant Managing Editor; Connecticut Moot Court Board
+• University of Connecticut School of Law, J.D., High Honors, 2020; Dean's Scholar; Connecticut Law Review Assistant Managing Editor, Connecticut Law Review, Best Student Note Award; Connecticut Moot Court Board

 • University of Connecticut, B.A., summa cum laude, 2015